Jzurcc/pdf-to-citation/README.md

 No LLM ever writes the citation itself.
 Every citation comes deterministically from doi.org + citeproc-py, so there are zero hallucinations.

 ## Quick Start

+The easiest way is to just double-click **`run.bat`**.
+It handles everything automatically: checks dependencies, starts Ollama, saves your email, and runs the pipeline.

+If you prefer the CLI:

 ```bash
 # Install dependencies